ashleysommer/pynecktie/docs/pynecktie/contributing.md

 ## Running tests

-To run the tests for sanic it is recommended to use tox like so:
+To run the tests for pynecktie it is recommended to use tox like so:

 ```bash
 tox